 - Provide four letters of recommendation from qualified referees (at least three academic are preferred if you have recently been in an academic setting – otherwise, you may use professional references – from managers, clients, etc.).

-- International applicants must provide TOEFL or IELTS scores if English is not their native language.
+- International applicants must provide a TOEFL, IELTS, or Duolingo score if English is not their native language.
 This requirement will be waived if the applicant has completed at least one year of full-time study at a U.S. institution (or at an institution in a country where English is the native language) at the time you apply, and within two years from your desired admission term.
 This can be confirmed by your transcripts.
 Non-native English speakers only should provide certification of adequate spoken and written English.
-A TOEFL score greater than 100 (internet-based) is desired.
-An IELTS score of 7.5 is desired.
-Paper-Based TOEFL scores will no longer be accepted.
+Preferred scores for each English proficiency exam are:

 - Provide your Curriculum Vitae or Resume